RTippin/messenger/README.md

 - Most features can be toggled at runtime using our `Messenger` facade.
 - `MessengerComposer` facade allows you to have easy access to our core actions anywhere within your own app, such as sending messages, images, reactions, and more.
 - You can implement or extend your own `BroadcastDriver`, `VideoDriver`, and `FriendDriver`, simply by binding your classes into the container.
+- Support for morph maps on your provider models.
+See: [Morph Maps][link-morph-maps]
 - Optional extra payload when sending messages to allow custom json to be stored with the message.
 - Owner relationships returns a `Ghost Profile` when not found (null-object pattern).
 - Private threads auto-lock when the recipient is not found (deleted).